microtrain/bootcamp/CourseSyllabus.md

 ### Exercises
 Guided application of the topic(s) at hand.

+### Coding Challenges
+Planned and impromptu inclass assignments that will present new and old concepts as challenges to be solved in code.

 ### Labs
 The work you are expected to do on your own.
 Lectures and and exercises should take roughly 40% - 50% of the class time with the rest of the time being spent in labs.
 If you get ahead it is expected tha